MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/04-pipelines.md

 Where-Object CanPauseAndContinue
 ```

-The command in the previous example doesn't return any results because the **CanStopAndContinue**
+The command in the previous example doesn't return any results because the **CanPauseAndContinue**
 property doesn't exist when the results of `Select-Object` are piped to `Where-Object`.
 That
 particular property wasn't "selected".
 In essence, it was filtered out.
 Reversing the order of
 `Select-Object` and `Where-Object` produces the desired results.